DuppyIsCool/Darkbulb/README.md

 # Building the Bot
-You can now use Docker to build the bot.
+You can now use Docker compose to build/run the bot.
 You'll need to rename the .envtemplate to .env and fill in the environment variables:
 - `BOT_TOKEN` This will be your bot's discord token
 - `APP_ID` This is your discord bot's application Id.